-Even now that you know more about about the best Print-On-Demand websites than the average artist, you still need one more tool to make it big.
+Even now that you know more about the best Print-On-Demand websites than the average artist does, you still need one more tool to make it big.
 If an artist’s designs are not being successful it’s most likely not because of the selling platform, but because artists are not using marketing techniques to their full potential; luckily, Placeit is here to the rescue.

 Any given day your customer is scrolling through Social Media when they stumble upon an ad featuring a design (maybe yours?) being worn by a gorgeous model.

 Here’s a closer look of the ad!

 So you might be wondering, how can you do this!!?

 It’s so easy it hurts.
 There’s no need at all to arrange a photo shoot, hire a model, or spend endless hours searching for the right photo on graphic design forums, it can all be done with Placeit.

 Quick guide on how to create your own t-shirt mockup:

 Step 1: Find the image file of your design in your messy hard drive.

 Step 2: Head to Placeit Apparel and pick a template using our search bar: